Varicose Veins After Pregnancy – Will They Go Away and How to Treat Them

 What Are the Signs and Symptoms of Postnatal Varicose Veins?

-Following are some of the signs and symptoms of varicose veins:
+The Cleveland Clinic lists some signs and symptoms of varicose veins (2):

 - You may experience pain in your legs.